auth0/docs/articles/architecture-scenarios/b2b/b2b-architecture.md

 <%= include('../_includes/_protocol-impact-architecture-intro.md') %>

-If your customers' organization supports the use of multiple IDPs, then it often makes sense to [create a separate tenant for that organization](#complex-organization-tenant-provision).
+If your customers' organization supports the use of multiple IDPs, then it often makes sense to [create a separate tenant for that organization](#complex-organization-tenant-provisioning).
 This allows you to keep the rest of your architecture much simpler by maintaining a one-to-one relationship between your organization and all of your customer organizations within your main tenant.

-## Tenant provision
+## Tenant provisioning

 Everything starts with an Auth0 tenant.
 This is where you will be configuring your use of Auth0, and the where Auth0 assets - such as [Applications](/applications), [Connections](/connections) and [user profiles](/architecture-scenarios/implementation/b2b/b2b-profile-mgmt) are defined, managed and stored.
 Access to an Auth0 tenant is performed via the Auth0 [Dashboard](/dashboard), and via the Dashboard you can also create additional, associated tenants; you’re allowed to create more than one Auth0 tenant so that you can structure your tenants in a way that will isolate different domains of users and also support your [Software Development Life Cycle](#sdlc-support) (SDLC).